Dolores O'Riordan, lead singer of The Cranberries dies at age 46

 Dolores O'Riordan, the Irish soprano who led The Cranberries to worldwide fame as one of the most popular bands of the 1990s, has died, her publicist said Monday.

-O'Riordan, 46, was in London "for a short recording session" when she died "suddenly."
+O'Riordan, 46, was in London "for a short recording session" when she died "suddenly" at a hotel, the publicist said.

+"We are devastated on the passing of our friend Dolores," her bandmates tweeted.
+"She was an extraordinary talent and we feel very privileged to have been part of her life from 1989 when we started the Cranberries.
+The world has lost a true artist today."

-"No further details are available at this time," the publicist said.
-"Family members are devastated to hear the breaking news and have requested privacy at this very difficult time."
+O'Riordan's publicist also released a statement saying, "Family members are devastated to hear the breaking news and have requested privacy at this very difficult time."

-O'Riordan battled health issues last year that forced The Cranberries, which released the acoustic album "Something Else," to cancel a tour of Europe and North America.
+O'Riordan battled a bad back and other health issues last year that forced The Cranberries, which released the acoustic album "Something Else," to cancel a tour of Europe and North America.
 She also revealed she had been diagnosed with bipolar disorder.

 Her last public words appeared to be a Tweet from Dec.
 20 in which she said she was "feeling good" and performing again, and another from Jan.
 3 in which she announced "We're off to Ireland."